NicoleBIA/Superstore-BI-Analytics/Executive_Portfolio_Summary_Readme.md

 ## 🌟 Project Theme
 **The Discounting Dilemma: Margin Erosion, Profit Risk & Returns in Superstore Sales**

-This executive briefing distills key findings and strategic recommendations from a 17-visual BI analysis focused on margin erosion, excessive discounting, and segment-specific return behaviors.
-The project was rebuilt in under 5 days after the loss of an original Tableau file and serves as a model of applied business intelligence, profit risk diagnostics, and data-driven strategy layering.
+# Superstore BI Analytics – Executive Intelligence Summary

+## 🌟 Project Theme
+**The Discounting Dilemma: Margin Erosion, Profit Risk & Returns in Superstore Sales**

 ---

+## 📄 Executive Summary

+This project presents a strategic-level diagnostic of Superstore’s sales performance from 2014–2017, with a sharp focus on profitability erosion, discount behavior, and return risks.
+Rebuilt in under five days following the loss of a Tableau source file, the analysis spans 17+ visual insights and connects data exploration to real-world business strategy.

+Using segmentation, regression modeling, and visual analytics, the project uncovers patterns of over-discounting, unprofitable product lines, and regional margin inconsistencies.
+Each key finding is linked to a supporting insight narrative and recommendation, offering decision-makers a complete view of both performance gaps and actionable paths forward.

+This README summarizes the full BI intelligence journey: from business problem to data-backed recommendation.
+It is designed for executives, BI leaders, and hiring managers seeking clear storytelling, technical fluency, and data-aligned strategy — all in one place.

+---

+This executive briefing distills key findings and strategic recommendations from a Business Inelligene Analysis and Visualization story across 18 Superstore Performance perspectives focused on margin erosion, excessive discounting, and segment-specific return behaviors.
+The project serves as a model of applied business intelligence, profit risk diagnostics, and data-driven strategy layering and storytelling.

+---

-## 🏛️ Business Problem
+## 🟦 Business Problem

 Despite steady sales growth from 2014 to 2017, Superstore faces persistent margin pressure and declining profitability driven by: